taesoosong/taesoosong.github.io/_pages/about.md

 ---

 I am a Ph.D.
-Candidate in the Department of City and Regional Planning at University of California, Berkeley.
+Candidate in the Department of City and Regional Planning at University of California, Berkeley. **I am on the 2025-2026 job market.**

 **I study how housing and land use policies stratify housing access by race and income, and how these dynamics shape broader geographic patterns of segregation and integration.** My research advances the scholarship in two key ways.